The Agentic OS Protocol

 * **Interoperability**: Different implementations can work together through standardized contracts

-* **Reliability**: Built-in error handling, recovery mechanisms, and quality assurance
+* **Reliability**: Built-in quality assurance through Rules, Audit, and Judge

 * **Observability**: Comprehensive monitoring, auditing, and evaluation capabilities